-One of the crystal "eagles" on a black marble base,
+One of the crystal "eagles" on a black marble base, available here at Loria. |

 In a nutshell, the reason for this difference is because all crystal is glass, but not all glass is crystal*.
 Glass is a generic term applied to all types of glass.
 But crystal is a sub-category of glass with certain properties that other types of glass do not have.
 Therefore, they cannot be accurately classified as "crystal".
 The general classification of all forms of glass being "glass" is derived from the dictionary definition of the word: "a hard, brittle substance, typically transparent or translucent, made by fusing sand with soda, lime, and sometimes other ingredients and cooling rapidly".

-The classic look of the crystal
+The classic look of the crystal obelisk on a black base. |

 But the material known as "crystal" is a unique form of glass, and really the most organic form of it, as it develops within the earth and is mined from the earth - unlike glass which is completely man-made using various ingredients.
 Of course, ultimately, the designs that you see in our finished glass and crystal awards are designed, engineered and manufactured by people.
 But the actual materials are quite different in how they arrive at the award designer's table.
 Naturally forming crystals are mined from crystal caves much like mining for precious gems.